|

 up stood, and walked, and entered with them into the temple, walking, and

 leaping and praising God.”
-(Acts 3:1-9)
+(Acts 3:1-9) “And by the hands of the

 apostles were many signs and wonders wrought among the people; (and they